tlbailey82/tlbailey82/README.md

 - 👋 Hi, I’m @tlbailey82
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Java
+- 🌱 Java is cool
 - 💞️ I’m looking to collaborate on SDET projects
 - 📫 How to reach me ... through telepathy
 - ⚡ Fun fact: ...
 I'm a Marvel Fanatic...
 Long Live Thanos and Kang